WindowsNT/AdES/Readme.md

 # AdES
-A C++ library for Windows to create CAdES-B,CAdES-T,CAdES-C,CAdES-X,CAdES-XL,XAdES-B,XAdES-T and (experimentally) PAdES-B-T messages.
+A C++ library for Windows to create CAdES-B,CAdES-T,CAdES-C,CAdES-X,CAdES-XL,XAdES-B,XAdES-T,XAdES-C and PAdES-B-T messages.
 Also supports ASiC-S and ASiC-E with both CAdES and XAdES.
 100% ETSI Compliant.

 ## CAdES
 Article at CodeProject: https://www.codeproject.com/script/Articles/ArticleVersion.aspx?waid=267644&aid=1256991